The impact of Coronavirus (COVID-19)Last updated: 10 April 2021

 We have had a number of travellers asking us 'What if ...?', posing possible scenarios for the future and asking what would then happen.
 Some of these are answered above.
 Others may be similar to situations we have faced in previous decades, in which case can give clear answers based on experience.

-However, COVID-19 has raised a few questions of hypothetical situations unlike any that have occurred before.
-Everything is also changing exceedingly fast at the moment, which makes the current situation a poor guide to the future.
+However, COVID-19 has raised a few questions about hypothetical situations unlike any that have occurred before.
+Everything has changed fast over the last year and the pace continues, which makes the current situation a poor guide to the future.
 For all these questions, we ask your understanding if we say we don't yet know how we would tackle them.

 We can say with confidence that when we have been faced with difficult situations in the past where our travellers have needed our help, we are very proud of how we have risen to these challenges.
 As many of our repeat travellers can attest, we frequently go above and beyond what they would expect from a travel provider.